 When I finally was able to walk, that meant I was able to cook, and the very next night, we attended a pot luck.
-My contribution was one of my favorite salads, a citrus, avocado, and escarole concoction with homemade croutons.
+My contribution was one of my favorite salads, a citrus & avocado salad homemade croutons.
 I included suprémes of grapefruit, tangerine, meyer lemon, and cara cara orange.
 The dressing is a citrus and tarragon vinaigrette with just a bit of avocado honey.
 If a salad could be “Sooo me” this salad would be soooo me.

 All said and done, I had I segmented three grapefruits, four oranges, six tangerines, and two lemons.
 I worked on that salad.
 Our friends came to get us and my husband got me into their car.
 As soon as we got half way to the Golden Gate Bridge, I asked Joshua where the salad was.
 He’d forgotten it.
 Guess what we had for breakfast.

 As for Bruno, well, I actually gave up trying to “make fetch happen”.
 Most people would have given up after he peed on them in bed.
 I did not.
 Not even after the second time.
 Bruno went back to the no kill shelter.
 It wasn’t easy to give up on dog- especially considering how hard we worked with Ruby.
 Aside from the marking, we just couldn’t bond with poor little Bruno.
 I know he’ll find the right family, a place where he won’t pee like a little miniature stallion.
 Or maybe, he’ll just meet someone less accident-prone.

 Citrus and Avocado Salad Ingredients

 - Zest of ½ of 1 grapefruit, 1 orange, 1 tangerine, and 1 Meyer lemon